Gedsh/InviZible/README.md

 There is no support for things that are not directly related to **InviZible Pro**.

-There is no support for a building and developing things by yourself.
+There is no support for building and developing things by yourself.

 ## Contributing